Korean Gochujang Chicken Wings

 Gochujang is a fermented Korean chili paste.
 It comes in five levels of spiciness – mild hot, slightly hot, medium hot, very hot, and extremely hot.
 You can select one of them, depending on how spicy you want the sauce to be.

-Oil – You can use any vegetable oil to make gochujang wings.
-Sesame oil or light olive oil are also great alternatives.
+Oil – You can use any cooking oil to make gochujang wings.
+Sesame oil, canola oil, or light olive oil are some options.

 Soy Sauce – Dark soy sauce adds a nice umami flavor to the wings.
 Use tamari for gluten-free.